-(i) [Reserved] (1) Ineserveuj

-(j) Calendaring Priority
+- (i) (j) - [Reserved] Calendaring Priority

 Rule 4.
-App peal in Criminal Cases-How and When Taken

-(a) Manner and Time.

-(b) Content of Notice of Appeal.

-(c) Service of Notice of Appeal.

-(d) To Which Appellate Court Addressed.

-Rule 5.
-Joi nder of Parties on Appeal

-(a) Appellants.

-(b) Appellees.

-(c) Procedure after Joinder.

-Rule 6.
-Sec urity for Costs on Appeal

-(a) In Regular Course.

-(b) In Forma Pauperis Appeals.

-(c) Filed with Record on Appeal.

-(d) Dismissal for Failure to File or Defect in Security.

-(e) No Security for Costs in Criminal Appeals.

-Rule 7.
-Tra inscripts

-(a) Scope.

-(b) Ordering by a Party.
+App (a) (b) (c) (d) eal in Criminal Cases-How and When Taken (a) (b) ader of Parties on Appeal (a) urity for Costs on Appeal (b) (c) In Forma Pauperis Appeals.
+Filed with Record on Appeal. (d) Dismissal for Failure to File or Defect in Security. (e) No Security to the mering approved Rule 7.
+Trai (a) (b) Ordering by a Party.
 (1) Transcript Contract.
 (2) Service of Transcript Contract.
 (3) Transcript Documentation.

-(4) Service of Transcript Documentation.

-(c) Ordering by the Clerk of Superior Court.
+(4) Service of Transcript Documentation. (c) Ordering by the Clerk of Superior Court.
 (1) Appellate Entries.

-(2) Service of Appellate Entries.
+(2) Service of Appellate Entries. (d) Formatting. (e) Delivery.

-(d) Formatting.

-(e) Delivery.

 (1) Deadlines.

-(2) (2) Certification.

-(f) [Reserved]

-(g) Neutral Transcriptionist.

-Rule 8.
-Sta y Pending Appeal

-(a) Stay in Civil Cases.

-(b) Stay in Criminal Cases.
+(2) Certification. (f) [Reserved] (g) Neutral Transcriptionist. y Pending Appeal (a) (b) Stay in Civil Cases.
+Stay in Criminal Cases.

-- (a) Function; Composition. - (1) Composition of the Printed Record in Civil Actions and Special Proceedings. - (2) Composition of the Printed Record in Appeals from Superior Court Review of Administrative Boards and Agencies. - (3) Composition of the Printed Record in Criminal Actions. - (b) Form of Printed Record; Amendments. - (1) Order of Arrangement. - (2) Inclusion of Unnecessary Matter; Penalty. - (3) Filing Dates and Signatures on Documents. - (4) Pagination; Counsel Identified. - (5) Additions and Amendments to Record on Appeal. - (c) Presentation of Testimonial Evidence and Other Proceedings. - (1) When Testimonial Evidence, Voir Dire, Statements and Events at Evidentiary and Non-Evidentiary Hearings, and Other Trial Proceedings Narrated-How Set Out in Printed Record. - (2) Designation that Transcript of Proceedings in Trial Tribunal Will Be Used. - (3) Transcript of Proceedings-Settlement, Filing, Notice, Briefs. - (4) Presentation of Discovery Materials. - (5) Electronic Recordings. - (d) Exhibits and Other Items. - (1) Copies. - (2) Originals.
+- (a) Function; Composition. - (1)Composition of the Printed Record in Civil Actions and Special Proceedings. - Composition of the Printed Record in Appeals from (2)Superior Court Review of Administrative Boards and Agencies. - (3)Composition of the Printed Record in Criminal Actions. - (b) Form of Printed Record: Amendments. - Order of Arrangement.
+(1) - Inclusion of Unnecessary Matter; Penalty.
+(2) - Filing Dates and Signatures on Documents.
+(3) - Pagination; Counsel Identified.
+(4) - Additions and Amendments to Record on Appeal.
+(5) - Presentation of Testimonial Evidence and Other Proceedings. (c) - (1)When Testimonial Evidence, Voir Dire, Statements and Events at Evidentiary and Non-Evidentiary Hearings, and Other Trial Proceedings Narrated-How Set Out in Printed Record. - Designation that Transcript of Proceedings in Trial (2) - Tributa Will Be Used Transcript of Pocce lings Stillment Filing, Notice, (3)Briefs.